 What are the main challenges you face when you work with Arabic?

-I am a professional translator who grew up in the Arab world, I was educated in Arab schools and worked in Arab countries, so diglossia is not a great problem for me, though it is certainly difficult for most interpreters and others who work with professional Arabic translation.
+I grew up in the Arab world, I was educated in Arab schools and worked in Arab countries, so diglossia is not a great problem for me, though it is certainly difficult for most interpreters and others who work with professional Arabic translation.
 It is very important to develop a feeling for this language, because one word can have many different meanings depending on the context in which it is used.
 Many words have to be translated descriptively.

 Arabic does not tolerate abbreviations.
 In their writing, Tunisians are increasingly inserting French words written in Arabic: sometimes it is difficult to recognize them if you do not speak French.
 This has become a common occurrence in other Arab countries as well.